salesforce-astronaut/Dynamic-Progress-Bar-with-Navigation/README.md

 <p> genericNavigableProgressBar -> </p>
 <img width="418" height="327" alt="image" src="https://github.com/user-attachments/assets/111d1618-e273-4839-9ec7-224dafac78c0" />
 <p>
-This one uses the standard tags provided by SLDS 1.
+This one uses the standard tags provided by SLDS 1.<br/>
-Cons :
+Cons : <br/>
-1. Labels cannot be affiliated with each progress step.
+1. Labels cannot be affiliated with each progress step.<br/>
-2. There is some UI realignment as soon as the 1st step is completed.
+2. There is some UI realignment as soon as the 1st step is completed.<br/>
 </p>